-Note: Individual parcels whose principal use is or will be single-family residential are not eligible to be considered as receiving parcels if the total built-upon area (BUA) would exceed 24 percent; this includes uses within the Single-Family Detached House building type.
-This does not apply to parcels owned and managed by non-profit entities whose mission is to provide affordable housing.

-- C. Requirements: The following requirements must be met by all parcels: - 1.
+- A. Purpose: The purpose of this provision is to preserve open space in the more sensitive areas of the watershed, and to ensure the orderly and planned development throughout the watershed. - B. Uses: The participating parcels may include or be developed for residential or non-residential purposes under the Individual Building and Master Plan processes.
+Individual parcels whose principal use is or will be single-family residential are not eligible to be considered receiving parcels if the total built-upon area (BUA) would exceed 24 percent; this includes uses within the Single-Family Detached House building type. - C. Requirements: The following requirements must be met by all parcels: - 1.
 Ownership: Only the owner(s) of the participating parcels may submit a Density Averaging Certificate application.
 Areas subject to easements, covenants, and/or development restrictions not legally controlled by the owner may not be included as donated parcel area; this includes right-of-way area. - 2.
 Pre-Existing Variance: No parcel for which a watershed variance has been granted, or would be required, may be included as a donating or receiving parcel. - 3.
 Location: Participating parcels shall be located in the same water supply watershed and preferably in the same drainage area of the watershed.
 All parcels must be located within the Town of Davidson's planning jurisdiction. - 4.
 Transferability: A property in a more restricted watershed area shall not acquire BUA from a property in a less restricted watershed area. - 5.
 Overall Area: The cumulative BUA of all participating parcels shall not exceed the BUA that would be allowed if the parcels were developed separately. - 6.
 Buffers: On all participating parcels buffers shall at least meet the applicable, minimum ordinance requirements for parcels located in water supply watersheds. - 7.
 Preservation: The donated area shall remain in an undisturbed vegetated or natural state.
 Previously developed or graded lots may be used as donating parcels so long as the donated area of the lot is revegetated according to Davidson Planning Ordinance requirements.
-The donated area shall be irrevocable unless amended per the requirements of this ordinance prior to the undertaking of any development activity on the participating parcels.

-- 8. Required Features: When the donated area of a parcel abuts street frontage or right-of-way, the preserved area shall feature park or public space amenities as determined by the Planning Director. - 9.
+The donated area shall be irrevocable unless amended per the requirements of this ordinance prior to the undertaking of any development activity on the participating parcels. - 8.
+Required Features: When the donated area of a parcel abuts street frontage or right-of-way, the preserved area shall feature park or public space amenities as determined by the Planning Director. - 9.
 Stormwater Design: All participating parcels must meet the applicable buffer and engineered stormwater controls as outlined in the ordinance.
 Parcels shall be controlled by on-site facilities in accordance with the criteria specified in the Davidson Water Quality Design Manual and the Davidson Planning Ordinance for high-density development.
-Development permitted under BUA averaging and meeting applicable low density requirements shall transport stormwater runoff by vegetated conveyances to the maximum extent practicable. - 10.
-Design: Built-upon areas shall be designed and located to minimize stormwater runoff impact to the receiving waters, minimize concentrated stormwater flow, maximize the use of sheet flow through vegetated areas, and maximize the flow length through vegetated areas.
+Development permitted under BUA averaging and meeting applicable low density requirements shall transport stormwater runoff by vegetated conveyances to the maximum extent practicable.

+10. Design: Built upon areas are designed and located to minimize stormwater runoff impact to the receiving waters, minimize concentrated stormwater flow, maximize the use of sheet flow through vegetated areas, and maximize the flow length through vegetated areas.